SM-65B Atlas: Test history

 On January 16, 1959, Missile 13B, which was the backup booster for SCORE and carried the same modified hardware, was launched from LC-14 but lost thrust slightly under a minute into launch and fell into the Atlantic Ocean.
 The exact cause of the failure could not be determined because just like 10B, the missile was not carrying a telemetry package due to the intended mission of flying an Atlas to its maximum range, which required stripping the missile down to as light a weight as possible.
-Starting at T+100 seconds, the engines began gimbaling in all three axes, resulting in complete loss of control and missile tumbling.
+Film and photographic data showed an apparently normal flight for the first minute of launch, after which 13B disappeared behind clouds.
+Tracking data showed that the missile was on course and there was no indication of any abnormalities until T+100 seconds when the engines began gimbaling in all three axes, resulting in erratic attitude rates and complete loss of control six seconds later.
 Propulsion system performance started decaying at T+109 seconds and the engines completely shut down at T+121 seconds.
-The missile remained structurally intact until impact with the ocean.
-The failure was believed to have been caused by exhaust gases being sucked into the thrust section and burning through wiring.
+Nose cone telemetry showed an increase in pitch and yaw rates at that point and this condition existed until impact with the ocean about 170 miles downrange and final signal loss at T+281 seconds.
+The failure was believed to have been caused by exhaust gases being sucked into the thrust section and causing overheating.

 The Atlas B test program concluded with the successful flight of Missile 11B on February 4, which reached an apogee of 610 mi.
 Missile performance exhibited two small abnormalities - high vibration in the booster engine hydraulic pump for the first 17 seconds of flight and slightly high booster engine thrust, the latter of which was attributed to a malfunction of the ground support equipment on LC-11.

 All Atlas B launches were conducted from Cape Canaveral Air Force Station, at Launch Complexes 11, 13 and 14.